graphql/graphql-spec/spec/Section 3 -- Type System.md

 A *schema coordinate* may refer to either a defined or built-in *schema element*.
 For example, `String` and `@deprecated(reason:)` are both valid schema coordinates which refer to built-in schema elements.
+However it must not refer to a meta-field.
+For example, `Business.__typename` is *not* a valid schema coordinate.

 Note: A {SchemaCoordinate} is not a definition within a GraphQL {Document}, but a separate standalone grammar, intended to be used by tools to reference types,